NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

   - Red circle (#EE4100, r=30, 60px diameter) positioned on left edge of black shape, center at (10, 50)
   - Red circle masked by black shape to only appear within black bounds
 - **Disproportionate Scaling**: Ellipse has same height as black circle (ry=40) but narrower width (rx=28) for unique crescent shape
+- **Animation**: Triggered when a todo is completed
+  - Background ellipse grows from right edge (rx: 80 → 28) to reveal the crescent
+  - 1.2 second duration with bounce easing (cubic-bezier(0.34, 1.56, 0.64, 1))
+  - Transform origin fixed on right edge of ellipse for smooth reveal effect
 - **Layer**: Top layer (z-index: 15000)
 - **Interaction**: Non-interactive (pointer-events: none)